cosmos/cosmos-sdk/docs/core/proto-docs.md

 <a name="cosmos.vesting.v1beta1.MsgCreateVestingAccountResponse"></a>

 ### MsgCreateVestingAccountResponse
-MsgCreateVestingAccountResponse defines the Msg/CreateVestingAccount response type.
+MsgCreateVestingAccountResponse defines the MsgCreateVestingAccount response type.